What Happens During a Heart Attack

 What to Do If You or Someone Else is Having a Heart Attack

 “If you experience anything that seems like heart attack symptoms, call 911 immediately.
 You can’t ignore something as serious as a heart attack, or it might be the last time you ever brush anything off.
-It’s better to be seen by a medical professional than to assume it’s not a heart attack,” Dr. Chawla says.
+It’s better to be seen by a medical professional than to assume it’s not a heart attack,” Dr. Cookman says.

 If you’re with someone who appears to be having a heart attack, calling 911 is still the very first thing you should do.

 “Getting medical support for that person as soon as you can is always your first action.
 When waiting for an ambulance to arrive, taking aspirin is a reasonable step.
-If this isn’t the first heart problem for the individual, taking nitroglycerin is also a good measure, along with an aspirin,” Dr. Chawla says.
+If this isn’t the first heart problem for the individual, taking nitroglycerin is also a good measure, along with an aspirin,” Dr. Cookman says.

 Even if symptoms don’t seem too serious, don’t drive to the hospital during a heart attack.